tomjaguarpaw/H2/posts/bluefin-streams-finalize-promptly.md

 to catch the exception outside the producer, so it doesn't propagate further.

-Pipes and conduit do not deal well with this case.
-Bluefin does.
+Pipes and conduit do not deal well with this case; Bluefin does.

 ### Pipes implementation